Companies and industries

 Baden has a population of 18,000 and and a combined workforce of 25,000 people.
 These statistics reflect the city and region’s open labour market.
 Major local companies and over 1,800 SMEs contribute to this success.

-The largest companies in Baden are ABB and General Electric, which each have over 4,000 employees.
+The largest companies in Baden are ABB and General Electric, which have together over 6,000 employees.
 The cantonal hospital employs 1,200 people and Axpo over 400.

 But it’s not just the large and international companies that feel right at home here.
 Baden is also the ideal location for SMEs: around 90% of businesses have 19 or fewer employees, while a further 7% have between 20 and 100.